Washington Sales Tax

 Washington is one of the more complicated states for determining sales tax.
 This is due to the way Washington defines tax boundaries and the multiple rates within the state.
 In addition to the 6.5% state sales tax, there is also a county tax in most counties and some municipal sales taxes.
 Washington uses destination-based sourcing rules, meaning that for orders shipped to a customer’s home, the rate is determined by the customer’s address.

 Having nexus within a state means that a retailer becomes responsible for collecting and remitting that state’s sales taxes.

 There are several activities that cause a business to have a Washington state sales tax nexus.
 The most obvious and well-known is, of course, having an office or place of business within the state.
 However, other business activities may not be as obvious.
 These can include, but are not limited to:

-Retailers who operate an affiliate program may also have nexus in Washington if they pay affiliates a commission and if they made $10,000 or more in gross sales into the state of Washington under the agreement during the previous calendar year.
+Retailers who operate an affiliate program previously had nexus in Washington if they paid affiliates a commission and if they made $10,000 or more in gross sales into the state of Washington under the agreement during the previous calendar year.
 This is known as a click-through nexus, and it no longer applies.

 Sellers should also be aware of a provision known as trailing nexus.
 This says that a retailer who had nexus but stops the business activity that created the nexus, is still considered to have nexus for the remainder of that year, as well as one additional calendar year after.